dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/maneuvers.md

 * Generally 180 KIAS is good airspeed to fly that is above minimum maneuvering speeds

+## Preflight Inspection

+* Open checklist in QRH to preflight
+* AUX pump on to charge brake accumulator and THEN pull parking brake
+  * Pressure will drop but make sure it stays above 1200 psi
+* Hydraulic servive panel
+  * Only "FULL" light

 ## Before Starting Engines (AFM 2-9)

 * ***Step 5 a -> b WAIT 5-8 SECONDS!!!!!!!!!***